realmfikri/e-mrtd/README.md

   bundles.
 - The run now prints a transition log whenever secure messaging upgrades (BAC → PACE → CA) plus a final summary line showing the active mode.
+- DG2 portrait previews are exported alongside the report under `<out-dir>/faces` (or `target/faces` when no `--out` is provided).
+The **Card vs Terminal** tab now loads these images lazily, surfacing the issuer portrait (from the personalization run or the session report metadata) next to the terminal capture with inline error reporting if a preview is missing.

 ### BAC Fallback after Incorrect CAN
 ```bash